MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-case-study.md

 ### Starting directly from the communication compliance solution

-The quickest way to access the solution is to sign in directly to the communication compliance solution (<https://compliance.microsoft.com/supervisoryreview>) itself.
+The quickest way to access the solution is to sign in directly to the **Communication compliance** (<https://compliance.microsoft.com/supervisoryreview>) solution.
 Using this link, Contoso IT administrators and compliance specialists will be directed to the communication compliance Overview dashboard where you can quickly review the status of alerts and create new policies from the pre-defined templates.

 ![Communication compliance overview](../media/communication-compliance-case-overview.png)

 ### Starting from the Microsoft 365 compliance center

-Another easy way for Contoso IT administrators and compliance specialists to access the communication compliance solution is to sign in directly to the Microsoft 365 compliance center (<https://compliance.microsoft.com>).
+Another easy way for Contoso IT administrators and compliance specialists to access the communication compliance solution is to sign in directly to the **Microsoft 365 compliance center** [(https://compliance.microsoft.com)](https://compliance.microsoft.com).
 After signing in, users simply need to select the **Show all** control to display all the compliance solutions and then select the **Communication compliance** solution to get started.

 ![Compliance center](../media/communication-compliance-case-center.png)

 ### Starting from the Microsoft 365 Solution catalog

 Contoso IT administrators and compliance specialists could also choose to access the communication compliance solution by selecting the Solution catalog.
-By selecting **Catalog** in **Solutions** section of the left navigation while in the Microsoft 365 compliance center, they can open the catalog listing all Microsoft 365 compliance solutions.
-Scrolling down to the Insider risk management section, Contoso IT administrators can select Communication compliance to get started.
+By selecting **Catalog** in **Solutions** section of the left navigation while in the **Microsoft 365 compliance center**, they can open the catalog listing all Microsoft 365 compliance solutions.
+Scrolling down to the **Insider risk management** section, Contoso IT administrators can select Communication compliance to get started.
 Contoso IT administrators also decide to use the Show in navigation control to pin the communication compliance solution to the left-navigation pane for quicker access when they sign in going forward.

 ![Solution catalog](../media/communication-compliance-case-solution.png)

 ### Starting from the Microsoft 365 admin center

-To access communication compliance when starting from the Microsoft 365 admin center, Contoso IT administrators and compliance specialists sign in to the Microsoft 365 admin center (<https://admin.microsoft.com>) and navigate to Microsoft 365 admin center \> Compliance.
+To access communication compliance when starting from the Microsoft 365 admin center, Contoso IT administrators and compliance specialists sign in to the Microsoft 365 admin center [(https://admin.microsoft.com)](https://admin.microsoft.com) and navigate to **Microsoft 365 admin center** > **Compliance**.

 ![Communication compliance link](../media/communication-compliance-case-compliance-link.png)

-This opens the Office 365 Security and Compliance center, and they must select the link to the Microsoft 365 compliance center provided in the banner at the top of the Office 365 Security and Compliance center.
+This opens the **Office 365 Security and Compliance center**, and they must select the link to the **Microsoft 365 compliance center** provided in the banner at the top of the page.

 ![Office 365 security and compliance center](../media/communication-compliance-case-scc.png)

-Once in the Microsoft 365 compliance center, Contoso IT administrators select **Show all** to display the full list of compliance solutions.
+Once in the **Microsoft 365 compliance center**, Contoso IT administrators select **Show all** to display the full list of compliance solutions.

 ![Communication compliance menu](../media/communication-compliance-case-show-all.png)

-After selecting Show all, the Contoso IT administrators can access the communication compliance solution.
+After selecting **Show all**, the Contoso IT administrators can access the communication compliance solution.

 ![Communication compliance overview](../media/communication-compliance-case-overview.png)